gohugoio/hugo/content/en/commands/hugo_mod_init.md

 ### Synopsis

 Initialize this project as a Hugo Module.
 	It will try to guess the module path, but you may help by passing it as an argument, e.g:

 		hugo mod init github.com/gohugoio/testshortcodes

 	Note that Hugo Modules supports multi-module projects, so you can initialize a Hugo Module inside a subfolder on GitHub, as one example.

 ```
-hugo mod init [flags]
+hugo mod init [flags] [args]
 ```

 ### Options